documentationfor yFiles for HTML 3.0.0.1

 A diagram following the Business Process Modeling Notation (BPMN) where swimlanes are additionally subdivided by so-called milestones

-The yFiles for HTML diagramming library contains comprehensive support for tabular data presentation, which builds on the general concept of grouped graphs.
-The provided functionality covers the “look” as well as the “feel,” i.e., table structures with rows and columns can be both rendered and also interactively edited.
+The yFiles for HTML diagramming library provides comprehensive support for tabular data presentation, which builds on the general concept of grouped graphs.
+The functionality covers both the appearance ("look") and the interactive behavior ("feel").
+This means table structures with rows and columns can be rendered and interactively edited.
 Rows and columns can be:

 • added,